analysis-tools-dev/static-analysis/README.md

 - [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) — Tool to check the validity of Puppet metadata.json files.

-- [Puppet Lint](https://github.com/rodjek/puppet-lint) :warning: — Check that your Puppet manifests conform to the style guide.
+- [Puppet Lint](https://github.com/rodjek/puppet-lint) — Check that your Puppet manifests conform to the style guide.

 - [Steampunk Spotter](https://steampunk.si/spotter/) :copyright: — Ansible Playbook Scanning Tool that analyzes and offers recommendations for your playbooks.